Two people garden in front of some brick flats, there are spades and garden forks in the foreground

 A butterfly on a leaf

 Alder buckthorn, Frangula alnus, is an important larval foodplant for the brimstone butterfly while its flowers also provide nectar for other insects like the purple hairstreak shown above.
-This species often grows in hedges and damp woodlands and can reach up to six metres in height.
+This species often grows in hedges and damp woodlands and can reach up to 6m in height.
 Its fruits, which grow and ripen from July to September, changing from red to purple, are eaten by a range of birds, including thrushes. © Colin robert varndell/ Shutterstock

 A pollinator buzzes about a willow flower wth the blue sky behind